kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 # Tests

 A lot of tests can be found in the `tests` folder which generally contains one module per package described above.
-The most interesting tests are contained in `test_model.py` which takes a simple example neural network and tests that the forward pass produces the expected dendritic potentials, activations, losses and cost and that the backward pass produces the expected errors and gradients.
+The most interesting tests are contained in `tests/test_model.py` which takes a simple example neural network and tests that the forward pass produces the expected dendritic potentials, activations, losses and cost and that the backward pass produces the expected gradients.
 The expected results were computed manually and the actual results were computed using the above described algorithms for forward- and backward propagation.

 The architecture the example network is as follows:

 - Input layer: 3 neurons
 - Hidden layer: 2 neurons with sigmoid activation function
-- Output layer: 2 neurons with softmax activation function
+- Output layer: 2 neurons with softmax activation function and Categorical Cross -ntropy loss

 As the forward pass computations are relatively trivial and have already been explained in the [Forward Propagation](#Forward Propagation) section, we will now show how the gradients of each layer are computed manually.

 Since our example network has two layers with trainable parameters, i.e. the hidden and output layer, what we are most interested in are $\frac{\partial L}{\partial \textbf{W}^1}$ and $\frac{\partial L}{\partial \textbf{b}^1}$ as well as $\frac{\partial L}{\partial \textbf{W}^2} $ and $\frac{\partial L}{\partial \textbf{b}^2}$.
 Each of these terms can be expanded using the chain rule.
+We will start with the gradients in the hidden layer:
 $$
 \frac{\partial L}{\partial \textbf{W}^2} =
 \frac{\partial L}{\partial \textbf{a}^2}